papa-vova/gphotos-321sync/Google_Takeout_Structure.md

 - Not all JSON fields are present in every file
 - Field presence depends on: photo source, user actions, device capabilities, Google Photos features used
 - Google can change this structure without notice
-- This documentation is based on community reverse-engineering and analysis of A LOT of files from actual exports
+- This documentation is based on community reverse-engineering and analysis of actual exports

 ## Directory Structure